 Advertising, Marketing, and Public Relations in Mass Communications

 When people think of marketing and advertising, they might have various ideas.
 The first thing that comes to mind might be ads in a magazine.
 Others may think of billboards, or television and radio station commercials.
 But marketing is another mass communication field that has seen incredible evolutions in the age of social media marketing and digital media.
 In our digital world, you might feel like almost everything you see online is some form of marketing.
 And for the most part, you’re right.
 Below, we list some quotes by marketing industry gurus.
 These are intended to show the all-encompassing nature of marketing and digital marketing strategies:

 - The best marketing doesn’t feel like marketing. -Tom Fishburne

 - Content is fire.
 Social media is gasoline. -Jay Baer

 - The attention economy is not growing, which means we have to grab the attention that someone else has today. -Brent Leary

-Political communication combines many aspects of both marketing and journalism.
-Like journalism, you must find ways to communicate about high-stakes issues that tend to be incredibly complex and make them digestible for and interesting to the average person.
-Like marketing you must also persuade people to see things your way in order to garner their support, whether financial or at the ballot box.
-Politicians employ public relations and marketing experts to work with policy analysts and other professionals to help turn political policies into compelling issues that capture the minds of the voting public.
-These professionals then work with speech writers to craft the overall message of the politician based on their policy initiatives.
+Like marketing professionals, people who work in political mass communication must also persuade people to see things a certain way.
+This is necessary to garner their support, whether financial or at the ballot box.
+Politicians hire public relations and marketing experts to work with policy analysts and other professionals.
+The result is what’s known as communications consulting teams.
+Their job is to help turn political policies into compelling issues that capture the minds of the voting public.
+These professionals then work with speech writers to craft a general message based on policy initiatives and public opinion.